 While she enjoys treating a variety of conditions including pain, Amy specializes in digestive disorders and women’s health issues including fertility, menstrual, pregnancy, and menopausal symptoms and conditions.

-Amy incorporates several styles of acupuncture in her practice depending on an individual’s needs and the condition, including the late Dr. Tan’s Balance Method, extraordinary vessel techniques, and Dr. Tung Style.
+Amy incorporates several styles of acupuncture in her practice depending on an individual’s needs and the condition, including Dr. Tan’s Balance Method, Master Tung Style, Sa’am, and Applied Channel Theory.

 Several factors make Amy unique among practitioners in the area.
-In addition to her ongoing dedication to her own education as she continually seeks to broaden her knowledge and thus her ability to meet the complex needs of her patients, Amy’s compassion and warmth are the cornerstones of her practice.
-“I really want to meet you where you are at and to give you the tools and assistance that allow you to raise your health to the next level, whatever that may be for you,” she affirms.
+She continually seeks to broaden her knowledge and thus her ability to meet the complex needs of her patients by always learning and studying.
+Amy’s compassion and warmth are the cornerstones of her practice.
+“I really want to meet you where you are at and to give you the tools and support that allow you to raise your health to the next level, whatever that may be for you,” she affirms.

 She truly wants better for her patients: “I believe that one should always seek better health and not just accept pain or discomfort.
 Pain is a sign that the body is in distress and Chinese Medicine offers a unique, proven, and time-tested system for diagnosing and treating disease non-invasively with a high level of safety and virtually no side effects.”

 When not seeing patients, formulating herbal prescriptions, or studying, Amy is busy with her two boys, spending time with friends, getting out into nature, and practicing yoga.